RedisGrafana/RedisGrafana/docs/intro.md

 The Redis plugins for Grafana allow users to connect to the Redis databases and build dashboards in Grafana to observe and interact with Redis and Application data.

+!!! note "What is Grafana?"

+    If you’re not familiar with [Grafana](grafana.md), it’s a very popular tool used to build dashboards to monitor applications, infrastructures, and software components.

 !!! important "Requirements"

     Only **Grafana 7.1+** with a new Backend plugin platform supports Redis plugins.